What is public interest law?

 A student must have completed 60 hours of coursework, which translates into 33 1L hours, and an additional 27 hours of upperclass courses, to be in “senior standing”.
 Students in senior standing may begin the Senior Certification process with their supervising attorney and the Dean.

-Work Study opportunities will be available with Nebraska Appleseed and Legal Aid in the near future.
+- pursuing a work study opportunity Work Study opportunities will be available with Nebraska Appleseed Legal Aid in the near future.
 Students who qualify for Federal Work Study as part of their financial aid may apply for a position with an approved employer.
 Work Study funding allows students to seek employment with organizations that would not otherwise be able to offer paid positions.

 Employment Opportunities for Students & Alumni